TomasTomecek/sen/README.md

 ## Container info buffer

 ```
-enter     display detailed info about image (when image of the container is focued)
+enter     display detailed info about image (when image of the container is focused)
-i         inspect image (when image of the container is focued)
+i         inspect image (when image of the container is focused)
 ```